 New domains or subdomains for public content are not a common practice.
 Any new requests for public domains or subdomains must be reviewed and approved by the Web Working Group via firstname.lastname@example.org and any domain purchases must be made via ITS.

 Copyright violation is a serious offense that comes with strict penalties for which the College itself could be held liable.
 It is your responsibility to ensure that all of your content, including text, images, video and music, complies with all copyright laws.
 Any content on the Union website that does not comply with the copyright policy will immediately be removed and the content owner will be notified.

 Content Maintainers are responsible for addressing issues related to the aforementioned policies and guidelines.
 If no attempt is made to address violations within a reasonable timeframe (~2 weeks) Communications will contact Site Owners.
 Sites ultimately fall under the appropriate Responsibility Center and corresponding VP.

 Reassignment of content maintainer responsibilities

 Communications will determine if responsibilities need to be reassigned to another trained staff member and will contact the Site Owner.

 - Content Maintainer doesn’t demonstrate general technical competency

 - Errors persist for long periods of time

 - Content Maintainer requires repeat support for the same issue

-Sites that are out-of-date or abandoned may be taken down (hidden from public viewing) by the direction of the Chief Communications Officer.
+Sites that are out-of-date or abandoned may be taken down (hidden from public viewing) by the direction of the Vice President for Communications and Marketing.
 Site Owners will be notified of this action if they can be determined.